 It took sacrifice and blood-bought victory against tyranny and bondage to win an America as a land of life, liberty and the pursuit of happiness for its heritage.
 And those wise Founding Fathers protected that freedom with words.
 Words framed by the United States Constitution and the Declaration of Independence, making America the most free nation in the world.
 Will it continue to be?

 In light of the forthcoming national election in November, I am mindful of God’s Word that states: “When the righteous are in authority the people rejoice, but when the wicked beareth rule, the people mourn.”

 I am personally convinced that my loyalty to those God-honoring words of freedom, written by our our Founding Fathers, can best be attested to this November by my careful casting of my vote for those who uphold the Constitution and its boundaries.

 May I say, your vote is your voice, and your voice frames your words; words that form the immediate destiny of this great nation to either restored liberty and God-fearing Government, or to the curtailing of our precious freedoms.

 “Blessed is the nation whose God is The Lord.”
 (Psalm 33:12)

 I’m standing with you … “In the liberty wherewith Christ hath set us free.”
 (Galatians 5:1)

 Now, blessings to you and your family,

 Christian Mother Goose®

-For Christian Mother Goose® products and Gift Sets, please visit this link:
+Shop for Christian Mother Goose® products and Gift Sets by clicking on this link: